dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 This example uses the following syntax:

-- `#:`: A comment used for editors to understand what the context of the string to translate is, as the same string might be translated differently depending on where it is being used.
+- `#:`: A comment indicating the context of the string to be translated.
+The same string might be translated differently depending on where it is being used.
 - `msgid`: The untranslated string.
 - `msgstr`: The translated string.